liesel-devs/ptm-supplement/README.md

 Brachem, J., Wiemann, P. F. V., & Kneib, T. (2024).
 Bayesian penalized transformation models: Structured additive location-scale regression for arbitrary conditional distributions (No. arXiv:2404.07440). arXiv. https://doi.org/10.48550/arXiv.2404.07440

+- A Python library for PTMs is available on GitHub: https://github.com/liesel-devs/liesel-ptm
+- Documentation for the library is available via https://liesel-devs.github.io/liesel-ptm/

 >Penalized transformation models (PTMs) are a semiparametric location–scale regression family that estimate a response’s conditional distribution directly from the data, and model the location and scale through structured additive predictors.
 The core of the model is a